TiBOcode/astrotibo/src/content/notes/nonlinear.md

 category: "[[mocwebsite]]"
 date: 2024-08-11
 ---
-A non linear website is an interconnected network of content rather than a traditional hierarchical structure.
+A non linear website is an interconnected network of content rather than a traditional structure.

 Here's the deal: Our brain doesn't work like a textbook.
 It jumps around, makes weird connections, and sometimes learns best when you're not trying too hard.
 Sounds familiar?